doksu/thirdman/README.md

 2. See instructions below for details on configuration

 ##### Deploy to single server instance
-Steps are the same as above, however step two will be redundant.
+Steps are the same as above.

 ##### Deploy to distributed deployment with Search Head Pooling
-Search Head Pooling is deprecated by the vendor.
+This app should work in a Search Head Pool, however it has been deprecated by the vendor.

 ##### Deploy to distributed deployment with Search Head Clustering
-In step two above, follow your normal app distribution practices using a search head cluster deployer server.
+Follow your normal app distribution practices using a search head cluster deployer server.

 ##### Deploy to Splunk Cloud
 Please contact Splunk Support.